 Foundations for Family Centered Practice

-New employees spend two weeks (separted by 3 weeks in the field) in Foundations training within six months of hire.
+New employees spend three weeks (separted by 3 weeks in the field) in Foundations training within six months of hire.
 Since many of these training days feature new best practice skills and principles, expereinced employees and supervisors are encouraged to attend those highlighted in the training calendar for this purpose.
 The Foundations course uses case scenarios to provide concrete policy review and skills practice in the following areas: